lidar532/w3-git-learn/README.md

    > git clone git@github.com:lidar532/w3-git-learn.git

-At this pointyou should have a clone of the repository on your system.
+At this point you should have a clone of the repository on your system.